glowkeeper/P3D/docs/labs/week5Session2.md

 _Figure 2: Kanban board_

 3. Now you can add items (such as _Write Introduction_) to the backlog
 4. When you decide (with your Project Manager- the Module Convenor) that you plan on working on the item in the current sprint, you will move that item into the _ToDo_ column.
 Once you start working on the item, it moves into the _In Progress_ column.
-Once you feel it's done, move it into the _In Review_ colum - you will review that item in the weekly sprint review that you have with your project manager; if your Project Manager agrees the item is done, it will move into the _Done_ column; otherwise, it will move back into the _Todo_ column.
+Once you feel it's done, move it into the _In Review_ colum - you will review that item in the weekly sprint review that you have with your Project Manager; if they agree the item is done, it will move into the _Done_ column; otherwise, it will move back into the _Todo_ column.
 In that sprint review meeting you will also decide on the items that you will work on during the next sprint.
 This process will continue week-by-week until you have completed your (excellent) coursework

 ## Useful Links